 Now let’s examine what to do in Kaliningrad.
 I swear, there are lots of places to visit there!

-Places to Visit in Kaliningrad
+6 Places You Can’t Miss in Kaliningrad

 Kaliningrad is the most western region of Russia.
 The region is cut off from the main territory of the Russian Federation.
 In fact, it’s an enclave surrounded by Poland and Lithuania.

 Kaliningrad region is famous for its landscapes nature reserves.
 Baltic Sea, sand beaches and coniferous forests leave nobody indifferent.
 Kaliningrad is a tourist-friendly location.
 However, in the beginning, you’d probably feel a little unusual if you don’t speak Russian.
 That’s why I’d recommend to take a tour of the city with local guides and then go exploring the city by yourself.